 - Bathrooms:1 to 3Bathrooms

 Looking to buy a new home?
-Downtown Phoenix is a community that features a wonderful variety of designs to choose from.
-It is typical for the homes in the community to have unfinished basements.
+The community of Downtown Phoenix features a wonderful variety of designs to choose from.
+Homes in the community generally have unfinished basements.

 Where to Live

 Downtown is urban and bustling, with high-rise condominiums and lofts that are close to an active nightlife scene, museums, and restaurants.
 Biltmore and Arcadia, farther east, offer a quieter environment and way of life, with single-family homes and golf condos near the Biltmore Resort and Camelback Mountain areas.
 Most of the homes in the Downtown neighborhood are condominiums, although there are a few single-family options, but those rarely come on the market.

 Downtown has everything from Mexican, Japanese, French, German, and American creations to whet the appetite of the most devoted foodie.
 The neighborhood also has plenty of great pubs and steakhouses to try, and the local chain Macayo's has some of the best authentic Mexican food in the region.
 For a more elegant dining experience, check out the Hotel Palomar, where you can enjoy a cocktail and ground-breaking American fare while enjoying unparalleled views of the valley.

 Newcomers to Phoenix often gravitate to the Downtown area, which has college campuses, Chase Field, and an active nightlife.
 The most common sight in Downtown are the multiple office buildings, housing the city's array of companies.
 Since Downtown is the center of commerce, expect to see office workers wandering around during their lunch break or commuting to and from the office.